This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

-Cura 3D Tutorial – Settings – Step 2: Material settings
+Cura 3D Tutorial – Step 2.2: Material settings

 - Material.
 Every material has it’s own specifications and requirements and these are usually handled by the printer hardware rather than the software.
 The only time you should have to adjust these settings is if you are experiencing a print problem such as under extrusion.

 - Enable Retraction.
-In almost all cases make sure that this setting is switched on.
+In almost all cases make sure that this setting is switched on in Cura 3D.
 Retraction pulls filament back into the nozzle as the print head moves and helps to avoid unsightly stringing.

-Cura 3D Tutorial – Settings – Step 3: Speed settings
+Cura 3D Tutorial – Step 2.3: Speed settings

 - Print Speed.
 This is the overall speed of printing as the filament flows.
 The slower the speed generally the better print.
 You can increase the speed (the recommended is 60 mm/s).
 If you do increase the print speed then it’s a good idea to increase the Printing Temperature at the same time.

 - Travel Speed.
 This is the speed at which the head travels when not printing.
 On the Ultimaker 2 this is set to 120 mm/s.
 The travel speed is linked to the print speed and should be a multiple.
 This makes accelerating and decelerating smoother when changing e.g. from infill to shell printing.